Smolbrainer/Robinhood-Clone/README.md

 ## 🌟 **Project Overview**

-**TradeSmart AI** is a professional-grade stock trading platform that combines modern web technologies with cutting-edge artificial intelligence.
-Built as a full-stack application with React frontend and Python ML backend, it demonstrates advanced software engineering practices and financial technology implementation with intelligent trading insights.
+**TradeSmart AI** is a professional-grade trading platform that combines modern web technologies with cutting-edge artificial intelligence and comprehensive options trading capabilities.
+Built as a full-stack application with React frontend and Python ML backend, it demonstrates advanced financial technology implementation with intelligent trading insights and sophisticated options strategies.

 ### **🎯 Key Highlights**
-- 🏦 **Real-time stock trading** simulation with portfolio management
+- 🏦 **Real-time stock trading** simulation with advanced portfolio management
+- ⚡ **Comprehensive options trading** with Black-Scholes pricing and Greeks calculations
 - 🤖 **AI-powered predictions** using Random Forest with 25+ technical indicators
-- 🎨 **Beautiful glassmorphism UI** with modern design language
+- 🎨 **Beautiful modern UI** with clean, professional design language
 - 📊 **Interactive charts** with zoom, pan, and prediction overlays
 - 🔥 **High-performance architecture** with caching and optimization
 - 📱 **Fully responsive** design for all devices